-Caleb is an Associate in Maynard Cooper’s Insurance Litigation Practice Group and its Appellate and Post-Verdict Practice Group.
+Caleb is an Associate in Maynard’s Insurance Litigation Practice Group and its Appellate and Post-Verdict Practice Group.
 He focuses his practice on defending insurance and financial services clients in a variety of disputes including sales practices, breach of contract and fiduciary duty, and bad faith claims handling in both individual and class actions.

 Prior to joining the Firm, Caleb worked as a law clerk for the Honorable W. Keith Watkins in the U.S. District Court for the Middle District of Alabama.
 He also clerked for the Honorable Andrew J. Kleinfeld in the U.S. Court of Appeals for the Ninth Circuit.